 Visit Faculty Profile Page

-The Hood group is integrating biology, technology and computation to create a predictive, personalized, preventive and participatory approach to medicine.
+The Hood Lab is integrating biology, technology and computation to create a predictive, personalized, preventive and participatory approach to medicine.
 This P4 Medicine will use a systems or holistic approach and new computational and mathematical tools to analyze the enormous amounts of molecular, cellular, phenotypic and medical data that now can be generated for each individual.
 By viewing medicine as an informational science, P4 medicine will draw on an understanding of the networks underlying health and disease.
 The goals are to treat and prevent disease by identifying perturbations in biological networks, and countering those perturbations through therapeutic intervention.
 Furthermore, a systems approach to biology will create knowledge with far-reaching implications for agriculture, energy production, environmental protection, and many other human activities.

-The Hood group is developing strategies, technologies and knowledge that will lead to medicine that is predictive, personalized, preventive and participatory — P4 Medicine.
+The Hood Lab is developing strategies, technologies and knowledge that will lead to medicine that is predictive, personalized, preventive and participatory — P4 Medicine.
 The premise of their work is that diseases result from perturbations of biological networks.
 These perturbations may arise from biological changes, such as mutations in the digital information of the genome, or from environmental influences, such as toxins or bacteria.
 These disease-perturbed networks both cause and reflect the progression of a disease.
 Thus, diseases can be diagnosed, treated and prevented by understanding and intervening in the networks that underlie health and illness.

 Within a decade, P4 Medicine will enable the creation of a virtual cloud of billions of data points around each individual.
 The goal of ISB is to develop the analytic tools needed to translate this enormous data cloud into straightforward predictions about health and disease in each person.